 - Top tips for small businesses to dominate local SEO.
 Take control of your market by capitalizing on local SEO.

-- Mastering keyword search to attract new clients.
+- Find the right website keywords to attract new clients.
 Select appropriate keywords to drive targeted traffic to your website.

 - How to get ads on your blog without junking it up.
 If you decide to start a blog, you’ll want to incorporate ads tastefully.